-The School Nursing Team is able to provide training on anaphylaxis and can provide a 'signposting role' should schools have difficulty accessing professional medical assistance or if there is uncertainty about which consultant to contact.
+The School Nursing Team is able to provide training on anaphylaxis and continence issues and can provide a 'signposting role' should schools have difficulty accessing professional medical assistance or if there is uncertainty about which consultant to contact.

 The specialist nurses employed by the Northumbria Trust are hospital-based and work directly with the relevant consultants.
-They provide with training for diabetes and epilepsy and can provide necessary assistance with healthcare plans for these conditions.
+They provide training for diabetes and epilepsy and can offer the necessary assistance with healthcare plans for these conditions.